Best Gaming Mouse - The Ultimate Guide

 The spec sheet of the G Pro Wireless would be impressive even for a wired mouse, but the fact that it's a wireless mouse with a rechargeable battery that lasts about 50 hours per charge really pushes this one over the top.
 These days there are cables out there that almost feel as if they're not there at all (certainly if you go aftermarket; manufacturers have to follow strict standards so they can't quite make their cables as flexible as something like a paracord) but obviously nothing beats the feeling of actually not having a cable.
 Logitech's LIGHTSPEED technology is flawless, too.
 It's as fast as wired mice and you won't ever have to worry about losing connection or experiencing a temporary burst of lag either.

 The shape has improved, too.
 Whereas earlier entries in the G Pro line had somewhat of a polarizing shape (see our G305 review here) the G Pro Wireless has a much safer design, so it should be a good fit for a large amount of people, regardless of grip type.
+That's coincidentally also something that's often noted by critics: that the shape is too safe and that this 'one size fits all' approach the designers went for is a bit of a Jack of all trades and master of none.

 2. Zowie EC Series